Neargye/magic_enum/doc/limitations.md

 // magic_enum::enum_name(ShapeKind::Box) -> "ConvexBegin"
 ```

-One of the possible workaround the issue:
+One possible workaround for the issue is to define the enum values you want reflected before their aliases:

 ```cpp
 enum ShapeKind {